 Mercedez hopes Joyce’s House will continue to impact women in the same way her grandmother did.

 “It’s for people who are recovering.
 They need to recover.
 Who is going to rebuild this.
 These are our women.
 We have to take them back,” she said.

 Joyce’s House will welcome its first residents in October.

-visit Joyce's House online.
+For more information, visit Joyce's House online.